A delicious, but not-too-sweet banana bread recipe that makes 4 large loaves to share with friends or serve to your large family!

 Banana bread – just saying the words bring back childhood memories of earthy sweet bread slathered in butter.
 It also brings back memories of blackened bananas hanging out in the freezer waiting to be made into bread.

 One of the best things about this recipe is that it isn’t too sweet, and it is very forgiving should you choose to experiment with different sugars and flours.

-- 3 c. sugar (or Sucanat)
+- 3 cups sugar (or sucanat)

-- 2 c. butter, softened
+- 2 cups butter, softened

 - 8 eggs

-- 8 mashed ripe bananas
+- 8 ripe bananas, mashed

 - 4 tsp vanilla

-- 8 c. flour
+- 8 cups flour

 - 4 tsp baking soda